Digital Commerce & subsectors

 Digital Commerce Sector Principal

-Ralph is a leading expert in digital marketing and has more than 15 years of experience in consulting, specialising in digital strategy.
-Ralph has extensive experience with all relevant tools and techniques to improve online success: brand positioning, utilisation of social media and e-commerce performance solutions through onpage and offpage measures.
+Ralph is a leading expert in digital commerce and has more than 20 years of experience in consulting, specialising in digital strategy.
+Ralph has extensive experience with all relevant tools and techniques to improve online success: brand positioning and protection, social media and e-commerce solutions as well as marketplace business.

 Managing Director